 You begin to type, draw, create — then promptly stop.
 Something isn’t right.
 It’s not the amount of sleep you got the night before, nor is it the work you’re doing.
 But you can’t seem to put your finger on why your inspiration is lacking.

 If you’re nodding in solidarity, you’re likely in a good old-fashioned creative rut.

-It happens to us all; even the most creative people hit a wall at some point.
-It’s inevitable, and quite frankly it’s part of the process.
-Creative work is hard work, so those of us in creative industries need to take care of ourselves accordingly.
-Better yet, if we as creative people don’t take steps to maintain our ingenuity, our businesses will take a hit.
+Constantly channeling your imagination is hard work, so those of us in creative industries need to take care of ourselves accordingly.
+Better yet, if we don’t take steps to stimulate creativity, our businesses will take a hit.

 Shall we begin?

 Stepping outside of the industry you work in every once in a while can be one of the best things you can do for yourself when you’re trying to figure out how to increase creativity.

 Whether you consider yourself a writer or not, this exercise is great for getting ideas out of your head and onto the page.
 Plus, once you have them in front of you, you may be able to make better sense of them.

-The beauty of a writing practice is that there’s no right or wrong way to approach it.
+The beauty of writing practice is that there’s no right or wrong way to approach it.
 You can pick a prompt and start writing, or you can brain-dump the ideas you have floating around in your head onto the page.
 Either way, you’re making space for your ideas to develop.

 - Write about a time when you felt vulnerable.